CallumBeaney/program-ideas/README.md

 - **Have A Word With Yourself** -- webapp that one would send to somebody being a fool on social that opens their front camera, shows them their own face, and puts up a text popup saying "have a word with yourself" (Andrew Maxwell on 810cats S14E8)

 - **LIU BO**  --  ancient chess game.
 Reconstruct speculatively or wait till [This Research](https://www.zhihu.com/question/47845602) comes back.

+- **RE: PEOPLE** -- "Make this into a Slack plugin which checks your DMs and allows to do the same using Slack UI/commands.
+Now that would be a banger.
+Add Google Calendar integration and you have a product"

 <br>